JamesIves/amp-validator-slack-bot/README.md

 * If any AMP document the tests have ran against contain an error that causes it to not validate.
 * If there are four or more articles with AMP errors it will alert the developer team.
 * If no errors are found it will post a confirmation error that the tests have been run.
-* If the API service is not reachable it will alert the developer team.

 ![Example](assets/example.png)